Unblinking Eye

 Myška subsequently simplified the vz.24 by eliminating the rotary barrel and chambering the gun for the 7.65mm Browning cartridge.
 This simplified design, which became known as the CZ-27, was widely used as a police pistol in Czechoslovakia and was subsequently adopted by the German Luftwaffe in WWII.

 Myška worked with Karel Krnka in 1925, during his brief employment with Česka Zbrojovka, before Krnka’s death in February 1926.
-Myška also worked with Alois Tomiška, the designer of the Little Tom pistol, who likewise worked for Česka Zbrojovka in the 1920s.
+Myška also worked with Alois Tomiška, the designer of the Little Tom pistol, who likewise worked for Česka Zbrojovka until mid 1923.
 The influence of Tomiška’s Little Tom double action lockwork design can be seen in Myška’s 1928 Czech patent number 28114, which formed the basis for the CZ-36 pistol.
 According to R. J. Berger: “František Myška is given credit for the design.
 It is, however without doubt the result of both Tomiška and Myška’s cooperation.”
 The same basic double action only lockwork is found in Myška’s later design for the CZ-38 military pistol.

 From Myška’s 1928 Czech patent ?
 28114